 12.10.1.1.
-The goal of this Secondary Plan is to improve the Centre Street Corridor, shown on Map 12.10.A, as an attractive, pedestrian-friendly and transit-supportive corridor through the application of a comprehensive, co-ordinated and integrated approach to planning, transportation and urban design, based on a set of urban design policies consistently applied to new development and redevelopment.
+The goal of this Area Specific Policy is to improve the Centre Street Corridor, shown on Map 12.10.A, as an attractive, pedestrian-friendly and transit-supportive corridor through the application of a comprehensive, co-ordinated and integrated approach to planning, transportation, environmental sustainability and urban design, consistent with the Centre Street Urban Design Guidelines, which shall apply to all new development and redevelopment.